CMPUT301F25quanti/quanti-agents/MeetingMintues/Oct23.md

 - Subissues also need a risk and time estimate, apart from the main issue
 - The entire team will be docked points for the meetings if someone doesn't show up, though the person that missed it loses the most

+- Unit testing, Javadocs and UML need to be made in project part 3

 ---

 ## 💬 Meeting on Friday, Oct 24 at 5:00pm